RiickyRiick/testimonials-grid/README.md

 HTML:

-My process started by creating my containers and all the boxes:
+My process started by creating my containers and all the cards:

 ```html
 <main class="container">